 - Discouraging employees from sharing their login information using email and text messages.

 As the name suggests, network security is the process of monitoring and implementing resources, procedures, and tools to prevent the misuse of computer networks and network-accessible resources.
 Defining admin roles, setting up passwords for specific network areas, and verifying the identity of a network are examples of network security.

 Network security covers a wide range of computers in private and public organizations and can include securing data while it’s transferred between network nodes.

 Use of encryption when sharing information over the network was regularly used as early as the Second World War.
 Nowadays, network administrators and managers use two-factor authentication, security-token, fingerprints, and retinal scans as some of the useful procedures for risk management.
 Antivirus software, firewalls, and other intrusion prevention systems are tools used by network administrators to deal with computers connected to the Internet and advanced persistent threats.

 Among the most common career pathways is to become a security architect.
 This is a career path for someone who loves designing, implementing, and building computer security networks.

-The steppingstone for this pathway is getting certification in courses such as CompTIA Security+.
+The stepping stone for this pathway is getting certification such as CompTIA Security+.
 Ideally, you should either have at least a Bachelor’s degree in IT or equivalent experience before starting this course.
 You can also start by taking one of the entry-level IT courses, as identified above.